CompuTec/computec-docs/docs/processforce/user-guide/system-initialization/general-settings/general-tab.md

     This section includes options to enable or disable default SAP Business One features that may overlap with CompuTec ProcessForce capabilities:

     - **Enable standard functionality of SAP Business One's Production menu**: Activates the native SAP Business One Production menu, allowing users to access SAP’s built-in production functionalities.
-This may be necessary for scenarios where hybrid use of SAP B1 and ProcessForce production is needed.
+This may be necessary for scenarios where hybrid use of SAP Business One and CompuTec ProcessForce production is needed.
     - **Enable the standard functionality of the Resources menu**: Allows access to the default SAP Resources functionality.
-This is relevant if you’re managing machine or labor resources directly through SAP’s standard definitions and want them visible even when using ProcessForce.
+This is relevant if you’re managing machine or labor resources directly through SAP’s standard definitions and want them visible even when using CompuTec ProcessForce.

 2. **SAP Sales Order Controls**

-    This section configures how Sales Orders interact with ProcessForce-specific functionalities, particularly Manufacturing Order Requests (MORs):
+    This section configures how Sales Orders interact with CompuTec ProcessForce-specific functionalities, particularly Manufacturing Order Requests (MORs):

     - **Hide ProcessForce related controls on the Sales Order form**: When enabled, this hides all ProcessForce-specific fields and controls from the standard Sales Order form, offering a cleaner interface for users who do not need those options.